danvk/literate-ts/README.md

 [Asciidoc] is a bit like Markdown, but more flexible and complicated.
 In particular O'Reilly [uses it][atlas-asciidoc] in their [Atlas] publishing system.
 Any recent O'Reilly book (including [_Effective TypeScript_][ets]) is written in Asciidoc.
-GitHub also provides a rich display of Asciidoc source files.
+GitHub also provides a rich display for Asciidoc source files.

 In Asciidoc, code samples are marked with `----` or `....`.
 Samples must be marked with `[source,ts]` to be checked, or `[source,js]` to be run through Node.